tideworks/spartan-launcher/README.md

 LoggingLevel=INFO
 ```

-The logging level setting here is for the `spartan` program itself and when Java code calls `Spartan.log()` API; the Java program will likely use logback, log4j, etc., for application logging in which case logging verbosity will be set through some other means for the general application logging.
+The logging level setting here is for the `spartan` program itself and for when Java code calls `Spartan.log()` API; a realistic Java program will likely use logback, log4j, etc., for application logging in which case logging verbosity will be set through some other means for the general application logging.
+When ran as a service, then service scripts will likely pipe the output of `stdout` and `stderr` to `/dev/null`, as there is no file rotation/deletion management, etc., for the Spartan executable manner of logging output - it is intended for debugging purposes and confirmation of proper operation.

+**NOTE:** There is a logback appender in the `Spartan.jar` library that enables a Java program to log hard errors to the Linux syslog.

 Spartan currently only uses `JAVA_HOME` environment variable to locate the Java JVM shared library, so that will need to be defined appropriately in the runtime context of invoking the service.